dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 ## Use the MapGroup API

-The sample app code repeats the `todoitems` URL node each time it sets up an endpoint.
-Web APIs often have groups of endpoints with a common URL node, and the <xref:Microsoft.AspNetCore.Builder.EndpointRouteBuilderExtensions.MapGroup%2A> method is available to help organize such groups.
+The sample app code repeats the `todoitems` URL prefix each time it sets up an endpoint.
+Web APIs often have groups of endpoints with a common URL prefix, and the <xref:Microsoft.AspNetCore.Builder.EndpointRouteBuilderExtensions.MapGroup%2A> method is available to help organize such groups.
 It reduces repetitive code and allows for customizing entire groups of endpoints with a single call to methods like <xref:Microsoft.AspNetCore.Builder.AuthorizationEndpointConventionBuilderExtensions.RequireAuthorization%2A> and <xref:Microsoft.AspNetCore.Builder.RoutingEndpointConventionBuilderExtensions.WithMetadata%2A>.

 Replace the contents of `Program.cs` with the following code: